-Enjoy the birds close to home whether they’re outside your window, visiting from afar or nesting nearby because local birds in your backyard are neighbors to cherish.
+Enjoy the birds close to home whether they’re outside your window, visiting or nesting nearby

 As a beginning birder there is so much to learn about our feathered friends because they’re all around us in our backyards, not always visible, but often very vocal.
 And that’s just it, often you can hear birds but not see them because they so cleverly blend into the tree or bush they perch in or where they have hidden their nest.
 So first, follow their sound and approach quietly.
 You may spot them with your bare eyes, but binoculars help focus on what you’re looking for.
 Turn the focus wheel of the binocs and adjust the lens until you get a clear sharp view of the bird.
 You’ve done it, you spotted your first bird.
 Backyard birding is easy.

 It’s not always that easy especially in a forest of tree branches, so use a visual marker – a dead tree branch or open space – to help zero in on the bird’s location.
 You’ll notice I suggest first finding a bird with your bare eyes, not binocs because using them effectively as a search tool can take some practice.
 Using a visual marker helps you to quickly find the area where you heard the bird, then use your binoculars for a much narrower view.